xtech/hw-openmower-sabo/INSTALL-HARDWARE-AND-SOFTWARE-PREP.md

   - Start Raspberry Pi Imager.
   - Choose Model = “Raspberry Pi 4”.
   - Choose OS = “Use custom” and select the downloaded OpenMowerOS image.
   - Choose your inserted microSD card. **Double‑check you selected the correct removable device, not a hard drive.
-All data on the selected device will be erased.**
+All data on the selected device will be erased!**
   - Click Next.
 Do not enable the optional custom settings.
 Write the image.
   - When finished, remove the microSD card and insert it into the xCore.